keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

 Smtp Internet - Enterprise workflow starts an SMTP conversation with EOP Fd in a sequence.
 EOP FD sets up a proxy connection to EXO Café and proxies the SMTP commands on BDAT.

-Issues **pre** BDAT command are specifically EOP Only issues.
+Issues **pre** BDAT command are specifically EOP only issues.

-Issues **post** BDAT command can be differentiated between Eop, and Exo related:
+Issues **post** BDAT command can be differentiated between EOP, and EXO related:

 -   **EOP related issues**.
     Setting up a proxy (Error Type PROXYDNSFAILURE)